giuseppedipoce/Italian-BTP-analysis-in-PIIGS-scenario/README.md

 As you can notice from the qq-plot above tails of $z_t$ are far from a normal distribution.\
 Here we will apply a t-Student distribution to model residuals with a given number of degrees fo freedom.

-Don't esitate to get in touch for clarifications and collaboration about it.
+Don't esitate to get in touch for clarifications and collaborations about it.
 - Giuseppe Di Poce ([Linkedin](https://www.linkedin.com/in/giuseppe-di-poce-82a4ba14a/) - [Github](https://github.com/))

 ## Used technologies